-The taxpayer's total acquisition cost reported on the schedule must include all tangible personal property used or held for use in the business or profession as of January 1 of the tax year, including, but not limited to, furniture, fixtures, machinery, equipment, raw materials, and supplies.
+The total acquisition cost reported on the schedule must include all tangible personal property used or held for use in the business or profession as of January 1 of the tax year, including, but not limited to, furniture, fixtures, machinery, equipment, raw materials, and supplies.
 All assessable items must be included in this schedule whether or not fully depreciated on the taxpayer's income tax records.
 The preprinted depreciation factors (percent good) as provided on the schedule are merely for the taxpayer's information.
 The taxpayer is not required to calculate depreciated cost as this will be calculated and recorded by the assessor.

-Do not report growing crops, the direct product of the soil in the hands of the producer or his immediate vendee, finished goods in the hands of the manufacturer, inventories of merchandise held for sale or exchange, or goods in process.
+Do not report growing crops, the direct product of the soil in the hands of the producer or their immediate vendee, finished goods in the hands of the manufacturer, inventories of merchandise held for sale or exchange, or goods in process.
 Also, property in transit through the state to a final destination outside the state is deemed not to have acquired a situs in Tennessee for the purpose of personal property taxation.
 Property imported from outside the United States, held in a foreign trade zone or subzone, and then exported directly to a location outside Tennessee is exempt from personal property taxation.

-In lieu of detailing total acquisition cost, T.C.A. § 67-5-903(b) permits a taxpayer to certify that the depreciated value of tangible personal property otherwise reportable on the form is \$1,000 or less.
-Therefore, if a taxpayer can substantiate that the depreciated value of his tangible personal property, including leased equipment and nonstandard equipment, is \$1,000 or less, the taxpayer can indicate so by marking the box on the back of the schedule and signing in the appropriate place.
+In lieu of detailing total acquisition cost, T.C.A. § 67-5-903(b) permits a taxpayer to certify that the depreciated value of tangible personal property otherwise reportable on the form is either (1) \$2,000 or less or (2) \$10,000 or less but more than \$2,000.
+Therefore, if a taxpayer can substantiate that the depreciated value of the tangible personal property, including leased equipment and nonstandard equipment, is either option (1) or (2), the taxpayer can indicate so by selecting the appropriate option on the back of the schedule.
 If this certification is later determined to be false, then penalties for perjury and statutory penalty and costs may apply.
 All schedules are subject to audit and, as part of an audit, a taxpayer may be required to list and document total acquisition cost for equipment used or held for use in the business.